monero-project/monero-site/docs/understanding-the-project-structure.md

 - Create a component -> `src/components/ui/` (reusable) or `src/components/pages/` (page-specific) - see [How to Create a New Component](how-to-create-a-new-component.md).
 - Add/replace an icon -> `src/assets/icons/` (AVIF, organized into `mask/` and `color/`) and use `MaskIcon` / `ColorIcon` - see [How to Use and Create Icons](how-to-use-and-create-icons.md).
 - Add images -> put content images next to content (`src/content/.../assets/`) or in `src/assets/images/` for shared images; use `<Image />` component (see [How to Handle Assets and Images](how-to-handle-assets-and-images.md)).

+## Important conventions & restrictions
+- SVG files are not allowed due to compatibility concerns; use AVIF/PNG/WEBP formats instead.
+- There is zero-tolerance towards client-side JS.
+JavaScript is only used during build time.

 ## Notes on i18n & Moneropedia